 Irvine is known for its commitment to excellence in education, which is built on four components: An excellent K-12 school system, an excellent community college, an excellent University of California campus, and an excellent private four-year university, Concordia University Irvine.
 All of Irvine’s educational institutions must Adapt & Improve over time to meet changing needs in education and maintain the City’s reputation for educational excellence.
 Concordia University’s new Master Plan will let it stay abreast of changes in higher education – and maintain the educational excellence Irvine expects.

 Phasing: The implementation of the Master Plan is phased.
-Phases One and Two have been approved by the City of Irvine, so we hope to begin construction of Phase One this summer, completing the Phase about 18 months later.
-Subsequent phases will require additional City review, fundraising, and more detailed design work.
+Phases One and Two have been approved by the City of Irvine, and we are working to begin construction of Phase One this summer.
 Work on the final phase is not expected to be completed until 2035 at the earliest.

 Indicates New Buildings and Improvements